geomagpy/magpy/README.md

 ##### Empirical mode decomposition

-The emd python package is used to determine IMF's from any given input signal.
+The emd python module is used to determine IMF's from any given input signal.
 For the following example we are analyzing 3 months of definitive h data containing various different disturbances from weak geomagnetic storms.
 Each decomposition step, "sift" is removing complexity from the original data curve.
 The original data is show in the upper diagram of Figure ![8.1.](./magpy/doc/sqbase-emd.png "Emperical mode decomposition") Altogether 16 sifts were found containing decreasing complex signal contributions.
 Summing up all these IMF curves will exactly reconstruct the original data, another important feature of EMD.